 • Have your subject(s) write their letter or word or create their shape on the count of 3 (where on 3 they start writing and you start your exposure).
 When they are done you can end your exposure (how long to leave the shutter open will take experimenting).

-• Remember to write backwards (or have everyone stand in backward order if writing individual letters) or expect to change it in post because everything will be flipped in-camera!
+• Remember to write backward (or have everyone stand in backward order if writing individual letters) or expect to change it in post because everything will be flipped in-camera!

 Take Advantage of Selective Focusing